British merchant seamen of World War II: A ship's crew

 The crew of a ship varied in direct relation to its size and handling requirements and the role of the vessel.
 The largest ocean liners serving as troopships during World War II could have a crew of up to 700 men and women to cater for the thousands of soldiers being carried aboard.
 It would also have electricians, an on-board hospital, a laundry, masters-at-arms to maintain order, a barber's shop and so on.
 A refrigerated cargo liner, such as a diesel motor vessel trading between South America and England carrying a relatively small number of passengers, but also a refrigerated cargo such as meat, would additionally require a "Ship's Surgeon" and "Refrigeration Engineers" and could have a crew of 60 to 160.

 The majority of the British Merchant Navy comprised coal burning general cargo steamers trading deep sea (across the globe) and had a crew of 40 to 50.
 A diesel-engined motor tanker averaged a crew of 44 and a small coastal collier might only have a crew of a dozen.

 Ship's crews were highly compartmentalized and the different departments had little to do with each other and would not normally mix.
 They lived in different parts of the ship and ate apart.
 The only inter-departmental mixing was in the "Saloon" where the master, the mates, the chief engineer and the radio officers would eat and socialize.
 The engineer officers who numbered three or more ate in their own messroom.
 The carpenter and boatswain, who held Warrant Officer status, ate separately.
 The deck crew ate together and the engine-room crew ate by themselves.

 The average age of a seaman aboard a British registered vessel in 1938 was about 36 years, and by 1945 it was down to about 32 years old.

-During the war, many ships were armed with old artillery pieces and small arms; later, light 20 mm cannon.
+During the war, many ships were armed with old artillery pieces and small arms; later, 20 mm cannon.
 These weapons were variously manned by trained merchant seamen of the crew, or pensioned-off gunlayers of the Royal Navy or Royal Marines who had signed on as members of the crew and later by members of the Royal Artillery Maritime Regiment.
 These vessels were known as DEMS (defensively equipped merchant ships).
 Gunners varied in number with the armament and could be as few as one or two or as many as 30 men.